Drowning in crude, U.S. drillers say Trump strategic reserve plan is no lifeline

 But after Democratic lawmakers blocked funding for the program, the administration shifted strategies by offering the initial 30 million barrels of space for lease instead.

-The Department of Energy said it was now negotiating contracts with nine companies to store a total of just 23 of the 30 million barrels initially offered in the reserve.
+The Department of Energy said it has awarded contracts to store a total of 23 of the 30 million barrels initially offered in the reserve.
+A DOE official said it was “not surprising” that some of the offered space was not taken.

-DOE spokeswoman Shaylyn Hynes did not immediately respond to a request for comment.
+“The 30 million of storage offered was divided among specific crude types, across four locations, and within a certain delivery window.
+So, it is not surprising that some locations were in higher immediate demand than others,” the official said in an email.

-“I know the plan to lease SPR storage went over like a lead balloon,” said one source at one of the largest oil trading shops in the world, asking not to be named.
+The DOE said it plans to fill the remaining available capacity in the SPR in upcoming solicitations.

 The Independent Petroleum Association of America did not immediately provide a comment on the SPR program, but said it was hoping for more sweeping aid, including “royalty relief, lease extensions, and access to federal loan programs.”

-The Trump administration has said it is looking at ways to ease a cash crunch in the ailing industry, including by possibly increasing loan limits under the recently passed CARES Act economic stimulus package.
+The Trump administration has said it is also looking at ways to ease a cash crunch in the ailing industry to stave off bankruptcies, including by possibly increasing loan limits under the recently passed CARES Act economic stimulus package.

-The DOE’s SPR loan proposal asks companies to deliver sweet crude oil to its sites either in Bayou Choctaw, Louisiana, or Big Hill or Bryan Mound in Texas.
+The DOE’s SPR loan proposal asked companies to deliver sweet crude oil to its sites either in Bayou Choctaw, Louisiana, or Big Hill or Bryan Mound in Texas.
 It is taking sour crude at the West Hackberry site in Louisiana.

 Many small producers find it challenging to access those salt caverns dotting the U.S. Gulf Coast.